 Do not try to enter streets with more than 5 inches of mud – a red flag.
-It is best to consult the weather forcast and driving conditions before departure for unfamiliar routes.
+It is best to consult the weather forecast and driving conditions before departure for unfamiliar routes.
 If you cannot avoid sticky situations, prepare a litter box for emergencies.

 Invest In Mud Flaps

 This tool collects mud from the road surface, thereby reducing the amount of dirt sticking to the tires.
-As a result, the chance of getting stuck again is diminished, even though you often struggle to clear it up afterwards.
+As a result, the chance of getting stuck again is diminished, even though you often struggle to clear it up afterward.